Harsh4r0ra/SRM-pre-interview/README.md

 - Integrate the fine-tuned BERT classifier into a customer service chatbot.
 - Use the classifier to automatically route customer queries to the appropriate department (Technical Support or General Inquiry).
-- Monitor the chatbot's performance and gather feedback from users to continuously improve the system
+- Monitor the chatbot's performance and gather feedback from users to continuously improve the system.